amiller/gakkenberry/README.md

 # Gakken projector controller on raspberry pi

-## Configuring SSH for agents
+## Initial setup (Raspberry Pi)

+The Raspberry Pi was set up with:
+- RPi OS Lite
+- Python virtual environment with system site packages: `~/gakken-venv`
+- System packages: `mpv`, `python3-matplotlib`
+- Python packages: `pygame`, `numpy`

+The HDMI resolution is 1280x720.
+We run without X11, using direct framebuffer access.

+## Setup (Control computer)

-Add this to your ~/.ssh/config so the coding agent can reuse a session
+Add this to your ~/.ssh/config so the coding agent can reuse a session:

 ```
 Host gakkenberry